Khalesssi/CITS5505-Group-project-Group15/README.md

   A public homepage introduces the platform’s purpose and allows users to browse before login.
 Navigation options include returning to the dashboard or logging out.

 - **Chatbot Guide**
-  An integrated chatbot assistant helps new users understand how to use the platform, guiding them step-by-step through:
+  An integrated chatbot assistant helps new users understand how to use the platform, guiding them step-by-step.
-  - Uploading reports
-  - Viewing charts
-  - Accessing support plans

 ---